AndreasHeger/CGATReport/doc/Overview.rst

 Usage
 *****

-You can think of sphinxreport as providing a
+You can think of cgatreport as providing a
 *macro* ability to restructured text documents.
 These macros will be evaluated every time a restructured text document is rebuilt.